olga-terekhova/olga-terekhova/README.md

 - I love using Google Colab to work with data.
   - I wanted to streamline version controlling of projects containing Colab notebooks and created [git-gdrive-sync](https://github.com/olga-terekhova/git-gdrive-sync) as proof of concept.
   - This evolved into the project [repo-utils](https://github.com/olga-terekhova/repo-utils), which attaches to other local git repositories and helps automating operations over them.

 - I live in Canada.
 When I was waiting to get my Canadian citizenship, I got bored of checking the citizenship application tracker every day, so I scripted this mundane activity at https://github.com/olga-terekhova/check-citizenship.
     - When I decided to rewrite a similar utility using playwright on python, I had to figure out how to [containerize AWS Lambda functions](https://github.com/olga-terekhova/lambda-python-playwright-chromium) and [run them locally](https://github.com/olga-terekhova/lambda-local-run).
+    - To keep connected to people who live in a different country, I made [proxy-resolver](https://github.com/olga-terekhova/proxy-resolver).

 - My city is Toronto.
 One of the advantages of living here is having a lot of physicians and specialist doctors.
 See for yourself at https://github.com/olga-terekhova/physicians-availability.